Going Gray During Lockdown? Help Is on the Way!

 Check out my Start Here page for resources to help you on your journey to naturally silver hair.

-I wrote that back in December 2019, not realizing that this year would propel a ton of women into the Silver Revolution.
+I wrote that back in December 2019, not realizing that 2020 would propel a ton of women into the Silver Revolution due to the pandemic.
 It has a lot of tips and links that should help you on your way.

 Please do me a favor and share this post to social media, as it helps me grow my audience and spread the word about our Silver Revolution!
 And remember to subscribe to my YouTube Channel and Pinterest Feed for more gray hair tips and product recommendations.
 Thanks!